Keith C. Smith

 BA, University of Colorado

 Keith C. Smith leads the firm’s Tribal & Federal Indian law practice, and he practices family law as well.
 Keith has been practicing Tribal and Federal Indian law since he received his juris doctorate degree from the Arizona State University, Sandra Day O’Connor College of Law in 1997.
 As such, his experience in Tribal and Federal Indian law is unparalleled to many working in the field.
-In addition to practicing Tribal and Federal Indian law, Keith’s practice also includes domestic relations (family law), land issues, business law, employment matters, general civil litigation, and minor criminal offenses.
+In addition to practicing Tribal and Federal Indian law, Keith’s practice also includes domestic relations (family law), land issues, probate and estate planning matters, business law, employment matters, general civil litigation, and minor criminal offenses.
 Mr. Smith currently represents the Navajo Nation Gaming Enterprise for employment matters, and several individual clients for various matters ranging from family law, employment law and businesses for their needs.
 Keith also represents native non-profits such as, American Indian Science and Engineering Society (AISES) and the First Nation Development Institute.